hamler-lang/hamler/doc/guide/02_QuickStart.md

 ## Module struture

 A module is simply a bunch of related functions, types and type classes.
 This makes a program a collection of modules.
-This helps oraganize your code and make reuse some of the code easier.
+This helps organize your code and make reuse some of the code easier.

 ### Module header

 **Module declaration**

-This how we declare a new module and specify which of the fucntions or types are exported.
+This how we declare a new module and specify which of the functions or types are exported.

 ```haskell
 module Helllo (greet, farewell) where